 You can do this by transferring it into glass jars or freezer bags, but make sure that they are airtight and properly sealed.
 If you don’t have any of these storage options available, then try storing your soup in a tightly covered container.

-Making sure that the lid is on tight so no moisture gets inside and freezes with the food.
-You can double seal questionable (air-tight containers) by wrapping them in foil, plastic wrap or placing them inside a plastic bag and sealing it with a knot.
+Make sure that the lid is on tight so no moisture gets inside and freezes with the food.
+You can double seal questionable (air-tight containers) by wrapping them in foil, or plastic wrap or placing them inside a plastic bag and sealing it with a knot.

 1. Tools for Freezing Homemade Soup

-For easy soup preserving, you’ll need the following items:
+For easy soup preservation, you’ll need the following items:

 Now, get to whipping up your soup recipe and allow it to cook while you get ready to preserve the rest of it.